Eustusmurea/alx-airbnb-database/README.md

-# 🏠 Airbnb-Style Relational Database Project
+# Airbnb Relational Database Project

 This project models the backend database schema of a simplified Airbnb-style property rental platform.
 It is designed to support core operations such as user registration, property listings, bookings, payments, reviews, and user messaging.

-## 📌 Project Objectives
+## Project Objectives

 - Design a relational database for a property rental platform
 - Apply normalization principles (up to 3NF)